 Introduction

 This paper will use the Legitimacy-Based View (LBV) of political risk outlined by Steven et al. (2015) to understand how the Hongkong and Shanghai Banking Corporation (HSBC) responded to the First World War.
 The paper shows that the bank increased its legitimacy in the eyes of various British stakeholders by identifying itself with British patriotism and by minimizing, but not eliminating entirely, its contact with German firms.
+The paper examines how HSBC bolstered its legitimacy by changing the strategies it used in four of its most important markets: London, Hong Kong, mainland China, and Japan.
+The bank’s response to the war in each jurisdiction was necessarily tailored to local circumstances: none of these jurisdictions outlawed all trade between British and German firms, but the degree of restriction varied considerably.
+This local variation created considerable challenges for HSBC’s headquarters managers, for it meant that a banking practice considered legitimate in one part of the world might be perceived as highly illegitimate, even treasonous, in another.
+As a result, HSBC was attacked in Britain for its ongoing ties to the enemy.
+HSBC’s managers were ultimately successful in defusing these attacks and re-establishing the perception that the bank’s activities were legitimate.
+As a result, the bank was able to survive and even remain profitable during the First World War despite dramatic changes in its operating environment.

 Jones and Kanna (2006) and Buckley (2009) have argued for the re-integration of historical research into the field of International Business (IB).
 Since war is a major research theme in history, the integration of IB and History would mean that IB scholars would need to consider how warfare affects MNEs.
 As Dai (2009) observes, the impact of war on MNEs is rarely considered by IB scholars.
 Dai also notes that the bulk of the literature in the field of strategic management “largely overlooks” (2009, 356) the impact of anticipated and actual interstate warfare on firm strategy.
 Dai’s observation in 2009 is still true today: the research published in the leading IB and strategy journals says little about war.
 This oversight by IB and strategy scholars is highly unfortunate as many International Relations researchers see parallels between today’s Great Power rivalries and those that led to the First World War (Mearsheimer, 2010; Shambaugh, 2012; Coker, 2014).
 Considering the impact of past wars on multinationals such as HSBC can help us to think about the likely impact of war on present-day multinationals.

-The impact of political risk on multinational firms is an important theme in the literature in the field of IB.
+The impact of political risk on multinational firms is an important theme in IB research.
 As Stevens et al. (2015) have pointed out, most of the existing IB literature on political risk applies either the bargaining power approach (BPA) or the political institutions approach (PIA).
 While they acknowledge that these approaches are often suitable for understanding how MNEs in certain industries (e.g., natural resources, infrastructure) manage risks in host countries, they argue persuasively that these approaches are less suitable for understanding political risk in the home country and in relatively “complex and interconnected” sectors of which finance is clearly one.
 They also critique the BPA and PIA lenses for being “undersocialized” and for downplaying the importance of cultural and intellectual factors that influence a firm’s social licence to operate.
 The LBV of Stevens et al. deconstructs the term “the government” by recognizing that each national government is a decidedly non- monolithic entity: rather than being a single actor, the state is a collection of departments and individuals, some of whom may have very different ideas about the legitimacy of a given MNE.